NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/Package-Manager-Console.md

 ![Get-Package command](/images/consume/package-manager-console-get-package-showing-updates.png)

 To update a package, enter `Update-Package` with the package ID.
 For example, enter the command `Update-Package jQuery`.
-For more options that you can use with the `Update-Package` command, enter `get-help Update-Package` or see [here](Package-Manager-Console-PowerShell-Reference#update-package).
+For more options that you can use with the `Update-Package` command, enter `get-help Update-Package` or see [here](/ndocs/tools/powershell-reference#update-package).

 ![update-package command](/images/consume/package-manager-console-update-package.png)

-Refer [here] (Package-Manager-Console-PowerShell-Reference#Update-Package) for a complete list of PowerShell Reference on Update
+Refer [here] (/ndocs/tools/powershell-reference#update-package) for a complete PowerShell reference on Update-Package.

-## Setting up a NuGet Powershell Profile
+## Setting up a NuGet PowerShell Profile
-Powershell supports the concept of profiles which allow you to have commonly used PS commands available to you wherever you use PowerShell.
+PowerShell supports the concept of profiles which allow you to have commonly used PS commands available to you wherever you use PowerShell.

 NuGet supports a NuGet specific profile typically located at: